TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 Once configured, the device will:
 1. Auto-connect to saved WiFi on startup
 2. Begin polling the API at configured intervals
-3. Display the current value continuously (scrolling)
+3. Display the current value (scrolling or static based on settings)
 4. Update automatically when new data arrives
 5. Show error messages if API fails